Sunday, 27 October 2024

 Contrary to previous editions there was no official halfway stop.
 Though the 264 kilometre long route could be split up for a meal and a rest wherever the teams wanted.
 And as in the previous editions, the navigation was with the help of a roadbook that used tulip diagrams.

-But before that there first was the final check of the route for any last minute road works or diversions.
+But first there was the final check of the route for any last minute road works or diversions.
 Which meant an early start of the day for my navigator and me.
 Luckily there were no real problems there.
 Also no signs pointing in that direction.
 Though it later turned out that, due to a Halloween procession, traffic was held up for a while in the village of Theux.
 But that was still a few hours in the future.
 In the meantime we were able to enjoy the fine weather and the beautiful autumn scenery!

 And the participants were lucky with the weather too, clear skies and dry.
 So no slippery roads to catch them out!
 And of course being dark they missed out on the views.
-But that will give them a good excuse to return there and drive the route in day time!
+But that should give them a good excuse to return and drive the route in day time!
 A few pictures of the varied field of participants at the start at the Abbey of Rolduc;

 1954 Triumph TR2